 During public health emergencies, the FDA may authorize the use of unapproved drugs or unapproved uses of approved drugs under certain conditions.
 This is called an Emergency Use Authorization (EUA).
 Therapeutic products authorized under an EUA are listed on the FDA’s EUA page.

 For example, the FDA has issued EUAs for several monoclonal antibody treatments for COVID-19 for the treatment of mild or moderate COVID-19 in adults and pediatric patients (ages 12 and older weighing at least 40 kilograms, about 88 pounds) with positive results of direct SARS-CoV-2 viral testing, and who are at high risk for progressing to severe COVID-19 and/or hospitalization.
+One EUA for a monoclonal antibody product includes use for preventative (prophylaxis) treatment after being exposed to SARS-CoV-2.
+This product is not a substitute for vaccination against COVID-19.

 Monoclonal antibodies are laboratory-made molecules that act as substitute antibodies.
 They can help your immune system recognize and respond more effectively to the virus, making it more difficult for the virus to reproduce and cause harm.